Spynetics/SpiWare/README.md

 ---

 > [!CAUTION]
-> ***Please verify that the game you are executing the script in is NOT patched.
-You can view the status of each individual script, and SpiWare core systems at the [SpiWare Status Page](https://spiware.statuspage.io/)***
+> **Please verify that the game you are executing the script in is NOT patched.**
+> You can view the status of each individual script and SpiWare core systems at the [SpiWare Status Page](https://spiware.statuspage.io/).

+---

 ```luau
 loadstring(game:HttpGet("https://raw.githubusercontent.com/ftnick/SpiWare/refs/heads/main/versions/latest.luau", true))()
 ```

+---

+Please check out our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on adding and improving scripts.